- Design Build

-Last summer, I presented at the first annual YMCA Inclusion Summit in San Antonio, TX.
+A few years ago, I presented at the first annual YMCA Inclusion Summit in San Antonio, TX.
 The event took place at Morgan’s Wonderland, the world’s first ultra-accessible family fun park, and was hosted by The YMCA of Greater San Antonio.
 My presentation focused on inclusive design strategies, told through the story of the Mary Free Bed YMCA.

 Trend #1: Inclusion as an umbrella term

 Inclusion has evolved into an umbrella term for embracing diversity across the full spectrum of human differences.
 How can we ensure disability is a part of the larger diversity, equity and inclusion conversation?
 The most recent data available from the National Center for Education Statistics show that 95% of students with disabilities were served in regular schools in 2013.

 While we are moving in the right direction, we are still struggling to move away from a system built to serve students with disabilities in separate settings.
 Despite increased research and federal investments to serve students in general education, students with significant disabilities are still most often served in separate classrooms and schools.

 Intersectionality is a way to acknowledge how disability intersects with a person’s other identity lenses such as race, gender identity and sexual orientation.
 Disability identities morph from one context to another depending on how individuals experience them and how people in different settings engage with them.
 In lockstep with an expanded meaning of inclusion is a growing recognition of people as multi-faceted, and sometimes multi-oppressed beings.
 Are there differences in how children experience our program or school based on their identity lens or disability?
 As intersectionality becomes part of the mainstream conversation in 2019, spend time thinking through the complexities of how identities interact and impact the children and youth in your community.

 Trend #3: Reducing expulsion among rising behavior issues